-As tired as you’ll be on your wedding night, you’ll still want to take off your makeup, brush your teeth, etc. So don’t forget one of the most important wedding details: an overnight bag filled with all of your toiletries, medications, and changes of clothes.
+As tired as you’ll be on your wedding night, you’ll still want to take off your makeup, brush your teeth, etc. So don’t forget one of the most important items on our wedding details checklist: an overnight bag filled with all of your toiletries, medications, and changes of clothes.

 You probably already know the starting time for your ceremony and reception, but you’ll need to come up with a timeline for every important part of your wedding day.
 What time should dinner be served?
 When’s the first dance?
 Make sure that all of your vendors receive a copy of the timeline and are on the same page.